Foundations-of-HPC/Foundations_of_HPC_2021/Assignment1/README.md

 - Use the Intel MPI benchmark to estimate latency and bandwidth of all available combinations of topologies and networks on ORFEO computational nodes.
 Use both IntelMPI and openmpi latest version libraries available on ORFEO.
 Report numbers/graph and also fit data obtained against the simple communication model we discussed.
 Compare estimated latency and bandwidth parameters against the one provided by a least-square fitting model.
-Provide a csv file for each measure with the following following format and provide a graph (pdf and/or jpeg or any image format you like)
+Provide a csv file for each measure with the following format and provide a graph (pdf and/or jpeg or any image format you like)

 ```
 #header_line 1: command line used